-PIC Microcontroller dev board, in an Arduino form factor
+PIC Microcontroller dev boards, in unusual cases

 I haven't actually read or looked at or thought about literally any of the contents of this project since the last log.

 So I don't know if I mentioned, but I've been pretty apathetic about this from the beginning.
 A big part of the reason is that I can't respin the board and send it off on a whim.
 My cheap boardhouse of choice, DirtyPCBs, groups things by 5cm^2 boards, or 10cm^2 boards, with nothing in between.
 The distance between the header pins of the Arduino are 53.3mm.

 Yeah, that's just about the most annoying thing in the world, and it puts the cost of a board respin just above my impulse purchase threshold.